June 1, 2021

 Photo: Inez Moore Parker Archives Photo Collection at JCSU

 On June 20, 1890, The Wilmington Messenger reported on a game between their local Black baseball team, the Fowler Base Ball Club of Wilmington, against the Quicksteps of Charlotte.
-On the day of the game, June 19, the Quicksteps of Charlotte won by a narrow victory to the Fowler Base Ball Club of Wilmington with the score, 11-10.
+On the day of the game (June 19), the Quicksteps of Charlotte won by a narrow victory against the Fowler Base Ball Club of Wilmington by the score, 11-10.
 The two Black baseball clubs would play another game the following day where the Quicksteps won by another close call.

 When it comes to the history of Black baseball in Charlotte, this was one of the earliest reported games.

 Back in the late nineteenth century, Black players were disbarred from playing Major League Baseball alongside their white counterparts.
-Baseball was a segregated game where many of the ballplayers who wanted to play competitively either had to organize their own team or league.
-Many Charlotte Black business owners and neighborhoods established and supported their own teams.
-These teams were composed of talented players who were obscure to the national media, and most local media.
+It was a segregated game where ballplayers who wanted to play competitively had to organize their own team or league, and many Charlotte Black business owners and neighborhoods did.
+These teams were composed of talented players who were mostly obscure to both national and local media.
 It was around this time that Black ball clubs started to pop up throughout the area and the state of North Carolina.

 World War II created difficulties in consistently maintaining baseball clubs, as many of Charlotte’s Black enlistments were headed to war.
 In 1947, the Brooklyn Dodgers signed Jackie Robinson to a Major League contract, which led to a trickle effect that allowed other Black baseball players to sign professional league contracts.
 By the late 1940s, Jackie Robinson was flexing his skills with the Brooklyn Dodgers, and Charlotte had two thriving Black baseball clubs: the Charlotte Black Hornets and the Charlotte Red Sox.
 The Black Hornets were a part of the Negro Carolina League and, in the 1950s, the Red Sox were a part of the Negro National League Association.

 During the turn of the 1950s, Black baseball and, in particular, Charlotte’s Black baseball saw a sharp decline in organized team and league play.
 Nevertheless, through the years, many of the teams were able to thrive while playing in the region.
-Charlotte and Johnson C. Smith University were pipelines for many ballplayers to move on to the professional ranks of the Negro Leagues.
-The ballplayers that played on these teams were honored with local fame and attention, and became household names in the Black community.
+Charlotte and Johnson C. Smith University were pipelines for players to move on to the professional ranks of the Negro Leagues, and many were honored with local fame and attention, becoming household names in the Black community.
 Unfortunately, by the late 1950s, the Red Sox and the Black Hornets had to dissolve due to losing many of their players to minor and major league baseball teams.

-Players from Charlotte and students from Johnson C. Smith University who went on to play in the professional Negro Leagues included: Mickey Casey (Catcher – Johnson C. Smith University), William Davis (Pitcher – Charlotte Black Hornets), Carl Forney (Pitcher/Manager – Charlotte Black Hornets), Burnalle “Bun” Hayes (Pitcher – Johnson C. Smith University), William “Red” Lindsay (Short Stop – Johnson C. Smith University), Charlie Parks (Catcher – Brooklyn community), Willie Sheelor (Infielder – Charlotte Black Hornets), Fate Simms (Outfielder – Charlotte Black Hornets), John “Steel Arm Johnny” Taylor (Pitcher/Manager – Johnson C. Smith University), and James Tillman (Catcher – Charlotte Black Hornets).
-For over half a century, Charlotte was a powerhouse when it came to Black baseball in the state of North Carolina.
+Players from Charlotte and students from Johnson C. Smith University who went on to play in the professional Negro Leagues include: Mickey Casey (catcher – Johnson C. Smith University), William Davis (pitcher – Charlotte Black Hornets), Carl Forney (pitcher/manager – Charlotte Black Hornets), Burnalle “Bun” Hayes (pitcher – Johnson C. Smith University), William “Red” Lindsay (shortstop – Johnson C. Smith University), Charlie Parks (catcher – Brooklyn community), Willie Sheelor (infielder – Charlotte Black Hornets), Fate Simms (outfielder – Charlotte Black Hornets), John “Steel Arm Johnny” Taylor (pitcher/manager – Johnson C. Smith University), and James Tillman (catcher – Charlotte Black Hornets).
+For over half a century, Charlotte was a powerhouse in Black baseball throughout North Carolina.

-With the inclusion of Negro League baseball player records, these men will finally receive their due recognition, which will bring to light who they were as unsung heroes in the sport.
-Finally, Major League Baseball is bridging the gap and are now placing these players at their rightful seat at the table.
+With the inclusion of Negro League baseball player records, these men will finally receive the recognition they deserve, shedding light on their roles as unsung heroes of the sport.
+At last, Major League Baseball is bridging the gap and giving these players their rightful seat at the table.

 Read next: